 Women are losing the fight as the tug of war between the booming male-dominated mining sector and the flagging retail sector, staffed heavily by women, has helped to push the gender pay divide to 17.5 per cent.
 As demand for labour to drive trucks and dig minerals out of the ground pushes up wages for men employed in mining and construction, women employed in casual jobs in retail are having shifts cut back, reducing their wages.
-A CommSec analysis of the average wage figures found average male wages now outstrip average female wages by $12,870 a year, producing the biggest difference in the survey’s history.
 The Australian.

 Sexual harassment is a form of sex discrimination, and constitutes an abuse of power which embarrasses, humiliates, intimidates and coerces.
 It may be intentional or unintentional and it may also constitute criminal behaviour.
 It creates a hostile and threatening environment in which the victims feel offended, humiliated or intimidated.
 If women or men are dismissed after complaining about sexual harassment this can constitute illegal unfair dismissal and can be pursued in the courts.
 This has given rise to the new “#ME TOO” worldwide movement.

 It has been found that many men and women don’t really understand what sexual harassment in the workplace is.
 For example, if someone asks you out on a date and you say “No, thanks”, then, if they are around sitting in your workspace or texting you still, it becomes unlawful.
-It is certainly not good business sense, in times of skills shortages, to have a culture that is not inclusive of everyone.
-Surely parents of young women would not be happy for their daughters working in that particular workplace.
 Often young people say that they know it is not OK if their uncle does it, but they think it must be acceptable in the workplace.
-Some feel they will be victimized if they bring a complaint about sexual harassment, and can think that it not serious enough.
+Some feel they will be victimized if they bring a complaint about sexual harassment, and can think that it is not serious enough.
 The conduct can be one-off or ongoing, but is usually over a long period of time.

 Sexual harassment is across all age groups and all kinds of workplaces – small, medium and large businesses.
 Casual, temporary and contract workers are three times more likely to experience it.
 Some employers should have stronger leadership and effective training.
 There should be a mechanism in the business for complaints and reporting.
 One in ten of those surveyed said they had witnessed sexual harassment.